roboticslab-uc3m/teo-developer-manual/tutorial/kinfu.md

 ### Hints

-Our *sceneReconstruction* service maps YARP configuration parameters (either via .ini or through command line) to KinFu options.
+- Our *sceneReconstruction* service maps YARP configuration parameters (either via .ini or through command line) to KinFu options.
 Check the *sceneReconstruction.ini* file at the vision repository for current defaults.
 Adjust for better resolution, memory usage, scanned volume, etc.

+- It might be interesting to defer the reconstruction process, i.e. ask the *exampleSceneReconstructionClient* app to only save the point cloud to disk, then perform the remaining steps by other means.
+Since the point cloud format used is standard (PLY), you might resort to your preferred software to obtain the final mesh from the stored cloud.
+If you still want to stick with PCL and our handy wrappers, there is another pair of sample apps in the vision repo for your convenience: *exampleProcessCloud* (in: point cloud, out: transformed/filtered/smoothened/etc. point cloud) and *exampleMeshFromCloud* (in: point cloud, out: mesh).